Robert Phillips

 Executive Advisor and Lecturer in Healthcare Management

-Throughout the course, students participate in frequent in-class group exercises and scenario analyses that require teamwork, creative problem-solving and the immediate application of new ideas.
-The curriculum explores contemporary disruptors—such as artificial intelligence, consumer-driven care models and vertical integration — and challenges students to develop practical solutions to healthcare’s most pressing issues.
+Throughout the course, students participate in frequent in-class group exercises and scenario analyses that require teamwork, creative problem-solving, and the immediate application of new ideas.
+The curriculum explores contemporary disruptors—such as artificial intelligence, consumer-driven care models, and vertical integration—and challenges students to develop practical solutions to healthcare’s most pressing issues.
+Dr. Phillips fosters an environment where academic rigor is paired with energy and humor, creating a dynamic and memorable learning experience.

-Before joining Rice, Dr. Phillips served as executive vice president and chief physician executive at Houston Methodist, where his collaborative, data-driven and transparent leadership helped propel the institution to national prominence in quality, safety and financial success.
-As president and CEO of the physician organization, he quadrupled the number of care sites to more than 200, tripled revenue to more than $750 million, and increased patient satisfaction to the 98th percentile.
+Before joining Rice, Dr. Phillips served as Executive Vice President and Chief Physician Executive at Houston Methodist, where his collaborative, data-driven, and transparent leadership helped propel the institution to national prominence in quality, safety, and financial success.
+As president and CEO of the physician organization, he quadrupled the number of care sites to over 200, tripled revenue to more than $750 million, and increased patient satisfaction to the 98th percentile.

-Earlier in his career, Dr. Phillips held professorships at Icahn School of Medicine at Mount Sinai, New York University School of Medicine, and UMass Chan Medical School, where he consistently achieved significant improvements in healthcare delivery, patient outcomes and financial performance.
-With more than 180 publications, his work demonstrates a strong commitment to enhancing system performance and healthcare results while boosting institutional financial success.
+Earlier in his career, Dr. Phillips held professorships at Icahn School of Medicine at Mount Sinai, New York University School of Medicine, and UMass Chan Medical School, where he consistently achieved significant improvements in healthcare delivery, patient outcomes, and financial performance.
+With over 180 publications, his work demonstrates a strong commitment to enhancing system performance and healthcare results while boosting institutional financial success.

-His distinctions include the Houston Business Journal’s Most Admired CEO Award for his leadership of the Houston Methodist Physician Organization and Press Ganey’s Lifetime Achievement Award for his innovations in optimizing the patient experience.
+His distinctions include the Houston Business Journal’s Most Admired CEO Award for his leadership of the Houston Methodist Physician Organization, Press Ganey’s Lifetime Achievement Award for his innovations in optimizing the patient experience, and appointment to the American Heart Association’s Houston Board.